LeaskN/intro-to-js-v1/01-JavaScript-Basics/06-loops-Day-4/README.md

 `console.log` all of the even numbers.

 ### The `while` and `do while` Loops
+- Generally, you want to avoid `while` loops and use for-loops when possible
+- `do while` loops are similar to `Symbol` - both are rarely utilized

 The `while` loops keeps repeating code until a specifed condition evaluates to false.
 Just like the `for` loop has a `stopping condition`, the `while` loop has one of it's own.